 Most groups aim to offer a range of multi-sensory experiences to keep participants active and engaged.
 Regardless of the specific agenda, CST should be fun and enjoyable for participants, at least most of the time, and the social connection is often just as important as the activities themselves.

 How It Works

-The original CST program was developed by British researchers and psychologists Amy Spector, Martin Orell, and Bob Woods in the late 1990s and early 2000s, and began with Spector’s Ph.D. thesis, researching effective, non-pharmacological therapies for people with mild and moderate dementia.
-The group found that CST interventions could be as effective as medications commonly used to treat the cognitive symptoms of dementia like memory loss and learning.
+The original CST program was developed by British researchers and psychologists Amy Spector, Martin Orell, and Bob Woods in the late 1990s and early 2000s, and began with Spector’s Ph.D. thesis researching effective, non-pharmacological therapies for people with mild and moderate dementia.
+The group found that CST interventions could be as effective as medications commonly used to treat the cognitive symptoms of dementia like memory loss and difficulty learning new information.
 It has since been shown that CST enhances cognition in eligible patients, whether or not the person is simultaneously taking medication.